daily-demos/ai-meeting-assistant/README.md

 ### Storage layer
 All transcription lines are currently stored in memory.
 In a production environment, consider using a more scalable storage solution.

+### OpenAI token limits
+This demo uses GPT 3.5 Turbo with a 16,000-token limit by default.
+You can optionally specify another model, like GPT 4 Turbo, which has a 120,000-token limit, by setting the `OPENAI_MODEL_NAME` environment variable.
+Additionally, for a production use case, optimizations can be made for how context is stored and updated.
+For example, context can be strategically batched and discarded when no longer required.
+The appropriate approach will depend on your use case.